secretflow/easy-psi/README.md

 <a href="./README.zh-CN.md">简体中文</a>｜<a href="./README.md">English</a>
 </p>

-Easy PSI is a web platform based on the [Kuscia](https://github.com/secretflow/kuscia) framework focused on Private Set Intersection(PSI).
+Easy PSI is a web platform focused on Private Set Intersection(PSI), which is based on [Kuscia](https://github.com/secretflow/kuscia) and [SecretFlow PSI Library](https://github.com/secretflow/psi).

 ## Documentation